mockk/mockk/README.md

 ### Private functions mocking / dynamic calls

-In case you have a need to mock private function, you can do it via dynamic call.
+In case you have a need to mock private functions, you can do it via a dynamic call.
 ```kotlin
 class Car {
     fun drive() = accelerate()